vaginessa/jdroid/.github/CONTRIBUTING.md

 > merits).

-## Feature requests
+## Feature or improvement requests

-Feature requests are welcome.
+Feature or improvement requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.